 In January 2021, I dove right back into Premiere Pro and proceeded to re-edit the film with both Myriam’s narration and the news shots in Pornichet.
 I was finally ready to get it finished.

 However, the first couple months of 2021 turned out to be unexpectedly busy for me, meaning I couldn’t progress on psi as quickly as I hoped.
 I mentioned before that I had a new girlfriend, Claire, who I met around the time of the first lockdown.
 We both dove into our relationship full pelt, building a very strong connection from the get-go, and by January 2021, we’d been together for almost 9 months, through lockdowns and curfews.
 We’d hardly been apart.
-Although she worked as a marketing researcher, just before we met, she wanted to take a gap year and had already applied to work for an NGO that helped underpiviledged kids develop their professional skills and find a stable job.
-After various organizational setbacks due to Covid, her assignment was finally confirmed: she was to start work in New Delhi, India, on March 1, 2021, and remain there for the duration of the program, 13 months.
+Although she worked as a marketing researcher, just before we met, she wanted to take a gap year working abroad for an NGO.
+After various organizational setbacks due to Covid, she was finally hired and her assignment was confirmed: she was to start work in New Delhi, India, on March 1, helping underpiviledged youth develop their professional skills.
+She was to remain there for the duration of the program, 13 months.

 With only a few weeks to set it up, on February 22, at the town hall of the 18th arrondissement of Paris, we gathered a few friends under the strict Covid limitations (our families couldn’t be there) and tied the knot.
 It was a completely surreal moment.
 Thom, who’d been along with me on the psi journey from the beginning, was my best man.
 While I’d remained coy about my excitement during the preceding weeks, playing down the importance of the occasion given the circumstances, when seeing Claire for the first time in her wedding dress and hearing the Mayor say “you may now kiss the bride,” I must admit I felt elevated by the weight of tradition and the love of those around us.
 It did feel like a seminal moment in my life.